Sticktron/g0blin/README.md

 Spawns an SSH server listening on port 2222.
 Remember to change your passwords!

-Please reinstall the bootstrap when upgrading.
+Please reinstall the bootstrap when you try a new build.

 ## DO NOT INSTALL UNOFFICIAL IPAs!